-We first stumbled upon this destination on an app called Roadtrippers.
-We used Roadtrippers to plan out the main stops on our trip, and research some hidden gems along the way.
 Berty and I were first attracted to this beach because of its similarity to a black sand beach in Iceland and we wanted to know if it would look the same!
 From the map, there was only one road that connected this shore to the rest of California.
-Guess that was the way we were going to go!
+I guess that was the way we were going to go!

 Here are some of the things you can do here on Black Sands Beach: